Fraunhofer-AISEC/cmc/README.md

 # Run the testclient to verify the attestation report (result also stored in cmc/testclient)
 ./testclient --mode verify

+# To test the attested TLS connection
+cd cmc/testconnector
+make
+./testconnector

+# Run the testclient to test the attested TLS connection with the connector
+./testclient --mode tlsconn -rootcacertfile ../example-setup/ca/ca.pem

 ```

 **Note**: *cmcd* and *testclient* use port 9955 as default.
 This can be changed for both modules